SAP-samples/teched2025-AI166/exercises/ex6/README.md

-# Exercise 6 - Instant App Updates
+# Exercise 6 - App Dev & Distribution

 In this exercise, you will ship a new version of the app instantly after making changes using different techniques.